 Where Should Switcher Pedals Go In The Signal Chain?

-The best position for switcher pedal within a guitar rig is largely dependent on the pedal itself and the other effects units as a whole.
+The best position for a switcher pedal within a guitar rig is largely dependent on the pedal itself and the other effects units as a whole.

 Let’s talk about our three main “switcher” types and discuss each of their roles and optimal positions in an overall system.